continuedev/continue/docs/docs/languages/erlang.md

 ## Datasets

-❌ Erlang is not included in [The Stack dataset](https://arxiv.org/abs/2211.15533)
+✅ Erlang is included in [The Stack dataset](https://arxiv.org/abs/2211.15533)

 ❌ Erlang is not included in the [CodeParrot dataset](https://huggingface.co/datasets/codeparrot/github-code)